bokkypoobah/OrbsStakingContractAudit/audit/README.md

 * Can a user with staked/unstaked tokens withdraw/migrate more tokens than they stake
 * `migrationManager` could add new staking contract `IMigratableStakingContract` - users should check the new staking contract before migrating their tokens
 * Can `totalStakedTokens` and individual `stakes[account]` be unbalanced?

+* Admin can set invalid accepted migration contract, or invalid notifier

 ### Assumptions